Ratings: Mayim Bialik's 'Call Me Kat' Debut Brings Fox Some New Year's Cheer

 Become a member to read more.

-Mayim Bialik’s “Call Me Kat” got off to a pretty good start Sunday on Fox.
-But was it the series premiere itself, or the scheduling?
+Following football, Mayim Bialik’s “Call Me Kat” got off to a pretty good start Sunday on Fox.
+But were the strong (initial) Nielsen numbers a reflection of the series premiere itself, or the scheduling?

 The new sitcom wasn’t Fox’s sole noteworthy premiere last night.
-The broadcast network also debuted new animated show “The Great North” and premiered the ninth and final season of “Last Man Standing,” which featured a “Home Improvement” crossover aspect.
+The broadcast network also debuted new animated show “The Great North” and premiered the ninth and final season of “Last Man Standing.”

 Due to the nature of live sports, the below Nielsen numbers for NBC, Fox and CBS should be considered subject to significant adjustment.